Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 Supplemental Income for Wartime Veterans

-The U.S. Department of Veterans Affairs offers a supplemental income for wartime veterans through its pension benefit.
+The U.S. Department of Veterans Affairs offers a supplemental income for wartime veteran seniors through its pension benefit.
 You must have served at least 90 days of active duty.
 If you entered active duty after September 7, 1980, the requirement extends to 24 months or the full period for which you were called or ordered to active duty, with at least one day during wartime.
 You must be at least 65 or either receiving Supplemental Security Income or Social Security Disability Insurance, be totally and permanently disabled, or receiving skilled care in a nursing home.

 If your late spouse or parent was served during wartime, you may qualify for the survivors pension.
 This tax-free compensation is for unmarried children or a low-income widow or widower who has not remarried.
 The deceased must be an honorably discharged veteran who served at least 90 days of active service, with at least one day during a wartime period, by September 7, 1980.
 After that date, that veteran must have served at least 24 months or the full period called or ordered to serve active duty.
 At least one day of this must have been during wartime.